tremo123/Ogar-unlimited/Newfeatures.md

 4    | VirusOff - where no virus's spawn
-5    | UnlimitPVP - where you split can split indefinitly and rejoin instantly - 1v1 game (created by me) 6    | UnlimitFFA - same as above (unlimited pvp) except in ffa (created by me) 15   | NoCollision teams
+5    | UnlimitPVP - where you split can split indefinitly and rejoin instantly - 1v1 game (created by me) 6    | UnlimitFFA - same as above (unlimited pvp) except in ffa (created by me) 7    | Proportional FFA (in the future, size of map differs on players connected) 15   | NoCollision teams
 16   | NoCollision Zteam
 17   | NoCollision Xteam